mdawn/genericTCPrelay/README.md

 With this TCP we can:

 1. Run our relay with a selected listen port
-2. Run multiple servers concurrently (an echo & a ping)
+2. Run multiple servers concurrently (I've provided an echo & a ping for your enjoyment)
 3. Run multiple clients concurrently per server (we use telnet)

-## Getting Operational
+## Example Scenario

+You wrote a program that, tragically, sits behind a firewall.
+You desperately want to expose your server!
+Fortunately we can bypass the firewall with a relay.

+**STEP 1**:
-**STEP 1**: We open a terminal and
+We open a terminal and run the relay server, initiating a connection
 - Run `go run relay.go`
 - The default port is `8080` if none is specified.
 However, we're free to use flag `-p` to designate a port for compatibility with concurrent relays

+**STEP 2**:
+Now we connect our server.

-**STEP 2**: We open another terminal and
+We open another terminal and
-- Run `go run echo.go`
+- Run `go run echo.go` (our server we want to connect, in this case)
 - Running this returns the `established relay address`
+- Tell your clients to connect to this `established relay address`

 **STEP 3**: We open our last terminal and
 - Run `telnet localhost 8081`
+(where `8081` is the `established relay address`)

+Now you and your client are both being hosted by the relay via TCP channel.
+It's party time!

-Then we can type our little hearts out:
+We can type our little hearts out:
 - ex. `Hello, world` echoes back `Hello, world`

-## Example Scenario

-You wrote a program that, tragically, sits behind a firewall.
-You desperately want to expose your server!
-Fortunately we can use a TCP connection to bypass the firewall.

-**First:** Run the relay server and choose a host port for it, such as `8080`.
-Initiate a connection to that host port.

-**Second:** Once connected, the relay server graciously allows you to read and use a different port for your clients to use, such as `8081`.
-Tell your clients to connect to that port so the relay can host them as well.

-**Second:** Now you and your client are both being hosted by the relay via TCP channel.
-It's party time.

 ## What would make it better

-- Stress testing, security audit, graceful shutdown, scripts, etc.
+- Stress testing, security audit, etc.